Glossary hero image

 4. Enhances Brain Function

-• Some studies suggest flavonoids, particularly anthocyanins, may protect brain cells and enhance cognitive function, possibly reducing the risk of neurodegenerative diseases like Alzheimer's.
+• Some studies suggest that flavonoids, particularly anthocyanins, may protect brain cells and enhance cognitive function, possibly reducing the risk of neurodegenerative diseases like Alzheimer's.

 5. Improves Immune Function